Anthony BurgessUNIVERSAL FUND MEMBER

 Anthony's Story

 Anthony joined Watsi on June 20th, 2013.
-Eight years ago, Anthony joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Anthony's most recent donation traveled 1,900 miles to support Marvens, a toddler from Haiti, to fund prep costs for life-saving heart surgery.
+Nine years ago, Anthony joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Anthony's most recent donation traveled 8,500 miles to support Prisca, a secretary and farmer from Kenya, to fund hysterectomy surgery.

 Impact